jndean/IPUDOOM/README.md

 ```

+### Progress Log:
-Vanilla Doom runs on the CPU, have started offloading subsystems to IPU Tile 0.
+Started with vanilla Doom running on the CPU, began started offloading subsystems to the IPU (just Tile 0  at first):
-Activity Log:

-- [x] Create IPU hooks for key methods like G_Ticker, G_Responder so IPU can step game time and respond to keypresses in real time.
-(Also setviewsize etc)
+- [x] Create IPU hooks for key methods like G_Ticker and G_Responder so IPU can step game time and respond to keypresses in real time.
+IPU uses callbacks on the host to load and unpack all level geometry from disk whenever the player starts a new level.

-- [x] Implement IPU memory allocator for level state, i.e., anything with lifetime PU_LEVEL
+- [x] Implement an IPU-specific memory allocator with seperate memory pools for different lifetimes: static lifetime, level lifetime, frame lifetime.
+Makes fragmanetation easy to avoid => reduces SRAM footprint.

-- [x] IPU interacts with host to load and unpack all level geometry from disk whenever a level is loaded

 - [x] Implement all methods used by the automap (vector rendering, sprite rendering, AM event responder).
 Automap is now disabled on CPU, renders entirely on IPU.

 ![Automap](README_imgs/Automap.gif)

-- [x] Implement BinarySpacePartion search (stackless recursion version for IPU), solidseg occlusion and floor/ceiling clipping to get (untextured) rendering of vertical walls running on the IPU.
+- [x] Implement BinarySpacePartion search (stackless recursion version for IPU), solidseg occlusion and floor/ceiling clipping to get (untextured) rendering of vertical walls running on a sinlge IPU tile.

 ![Gameplay with untextured walls](README_imgs/BlankWalls_noCPU.gif)

 - [x] Split rendering across 32 render tiles.
-Reformat textures into a big buffer that can be striped over dedicated texture tiles, and accessed by the render tiles using JIT-patched exchange programs to enable fetches based on dynamic indices.
-So now IPU can texture walls.
+Reformat textures into a big buffer that can be striped over other dedicated texture tiles, and accessed by the render tiles using JIT-patched exchange programs to enable fetches based on dynamic indices.
+So now the IPU can texture walls in real time.

 ![Gameplay with textured walls (but nothing else)](README_imgs/WallsTextured_noCPU.gif) ![Gameplay showing rendering striped across 32 tiles](README_imgs/WallsTileGrey_noCPU.gif )

-- [x] Implement lighting model (add shadows to walls): texture tiles translate the colours during texture column fetch requests to save memory on the render tiles.
+- [x] Implement lighting model (add shadows to walls): the texture tiles translate the colours during texture column fetch requests to save SRAM on the render tiles.

 ![Side-by-side of room with and without shadows](README_imgs/WallsLighting.PNG)

-- [x] Port the visplane system to the render tiles, so IPU can render floors and ceilings, (untextured for now, instead coloured to show the visplane subdivision).
+- [x] Port the visplane system to the render tiles, so IPU can render floors and ceilings, (untextured for now - instead coloured to show the visplane subdivision).
 Also implement skybox.

 ![Gameplay with visplanes and skybox visible](README_imgs/VisplanesSkybox_noCPU.gif)

+- [x] Extend the JIT-patching texture exchange to support span textures and zlighting, so IPU can texture and shade floors + ceilings.

+[GIF TODO]

 Immediate next steps:
-- [ ] Port 'flats' and zlight so IPU can texture and light floors + ceilings.
-- [ ] Implement system to notify IPU of map state changes, so that doors open and close properly.
+- [ ] Implement temporary(?) system to notify IPU of map state changes, so that doors open and close properly.
+Perhaps the same could work for enemys and projectiles.
+- [ ] Implement vissprite system and masked col rendering to add objects / enemies to levels.

 Longer term next steps:

-- [ ] Render other things in the level (sprites and masked components, HUD (using dedicated HUD tiles))
+- [ ] Render HUD (probably using dedicated HUD tiles)
 - [ ] Move beyond just the rendering?

   ...